fatipardo/BuildRibosomeModel/README.md

 The bonds we had to fix are: ...

 4. Some of the bond were easy to fix.
 By moving the atom and doing energy minimization.
-For other we required more work and decided to use KIC implemented in Rosetta (directory that contains reference papers: ./SecM_Remodel_Ref_Papers/ )
+For other we required more work and decided to use KIC implemented in Rosetta (directory that contains reference papers: ./SecM_Remodel_Ref_Papers/ ) We defined the loops as 4 residues centered at the cis bond

 The specific 'mover' used is genKIC (the same method for cyclic peptide modeling): https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/composite_protocols/generalized_kic/GeneralizedKIC